DFE-Digital/buy-for-your-school/config/static/next_steps_mfd.md

 ## Other compliant procurement options

-If you're not able to use a framework, read guidance to find out how to continue with your procurement if you want to:
+If you're not able, or choose not to use a framework, make sure you follow a compliant process to continue with your procurement.
+Read about how to:

 * <a href="https://www.gov.uk/guidance/buying-procedures-and-procurement-law-for-schools/buying-high-value-things-under-the-eu-procurement-threshold" target ="_blank">buy high-value things **under** the procurement threshold</a> (over £40,000 but less than £189,330)